About

 Author

 Aaron Lowry is an independent researcher.
-CF emerged from asking a simple question across many fields — when does decomposition destroy something essential? — and finding that the same mathematics kept answering it.
+CF emerged from one question I kept asking across many fields: when does decomposition destroy something essential?
+The same math kept answering it.

-The project is an attempt to build encoding infrastructure — precise language, formal tools, diagnostic protocols — that makes relational structure visible and communicable.
-The constraint/affordance principle that organizes the framework reflects a longstanding interest in how boundaries simultaneously limit and enable, and how the tension between them generates structure.
+The project tries to build the encoding infrastructure (precise language, formal tools, diagnostic protocols) that makes relational structure visible and communicable.
+The constraint/affordance principle that organizes the framework reflects a longstanding interest in how boundaries both limit and enable, and how the tension between them generates structure.

 Publications